tryingsomestuff/Morph/README.md

 A lot of things can go wrong in the process.
 Here are some possible issue :
 - the detector cannot find a face on the picture (`NoFaceFound` exception) : maybe the face it not exactly front oriented or too rotated in the picture.
 You can try to edit the picture to make the face well oriented and crop the picture by yourself
-- the detector finds more than one person (`MoreThanOneFaceFound` exception) : if there are more than one person on the picture, for now, the algorithm will fail.
+- the detector finds more than one person (`MoreThanOneFaceFound` exception) and ```--multiple``` was not set : if there are more than one person on the picture, for now, the algorithm will fail.
 This is work in progress ...
+- If ```--multiple``` is set but a different number of face is found on each image (`PointsSizeError` exception) : be sure number of faces are the same, try to put them nearly as the same place in all pictures.
 - any other issue (out of bound, ffmpeg issue, ...) : try to use a simpler picture, with a uniform background.

 # Credits